kevinveenbirkenbach/cymais/docs/guides/user/Security_Guidelines.md

 # Security Guidelines

-CyMaIS is designed with security in mind.
+Infinito.Nexus is designed with security in mind.
 However, while following our guidelines can greatly improve your system’s security, no IT system can be 100% secure.
 Please report any vulnerabilities as soon as possible.

 For optimal personal security, we **strongly recommend** the following: